Suleiman700/HA-Uptime-Tracker/readme.md

 ## How It Works

-1. The component continuously updates the last online time whenever the server is operational.
+1. The component continuously updates the `last online time` whenever the server is operational.
-2. Upon the server returning online, the component calculates the duration of the outage by subtracting the last online time from the current time.
+2. When server goes offline and returns online, the component calculates the duration of the outage by subtracting the last online time from the current time.

 ---

 ## Example Scenario
-**Scenario**: The server goes offline and returns online after 60 seconds.

-- Last Offline: Shows "10 July 2024 at 22:53:05", the exact date and time when the server went offline.
-- Last Offline Duration: Displays "60 seconds", indicating the duration of the recent outage.
+1. Server is online, It keep logging the last online time.
+2. Server goes offline.
+3. Server goes back online.
+4. Server gets the last online time - the current time => offline duration in seconds